andrecossa5/phylo_inference/README.md

 # phylo_inference
-Methods for phylogenetic analysis of single-cell data.
+Pipeline for phylogenetic analysis of single-cell MT-SNVs data.